Create blocked sender lists in EOP

 Use Outlook Blocked Senders

 When only a small number of users received unwanted email, users or admins can add the sender email addresses to the Blocked Senders list in the mailbox.
 For instructions, see Configure junk email settings on Exchange Online mailboxes.

 When messages are successfully blocked due to a user's Blocked Senders list, the X-Forefront-Antispam-Report header field will contain the value

 If the unwanted messages are newsletters from a reputable and recognizable source, unsubscribing from the email is another option to stop the user from receiving the messages.

 Use blocked sender lists or blocked domain lists

 When multiple users are affected, the scope is wider, so the next best option is blocked sender lists or blocked domain lists in anti-spam policies.
-Messages from senders on the lists are marked as Spam, and the action that you've configured for the Spam filter verdict is taken on the message.
+Messages from senders on the lists are marked as High confidence spam, and the action that you've configured for the High confidence spam filter verdict is taken on the message.
 For more information, see Configure anti-spam policies.